Flomax Side Effects

 Generic Name: tamsulosin

-Note: This document contains side effect information about tamsulosin.
-Some of the dosage forms listed on this page may not apply to the brand name Flomax.
+Note: This page contains information about the side effects of tamsulosin.
+Some of the dosage forms included on this document may not apply to the brand name Flomax.

-Some side effects of Flomax may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Flomax may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to tamsulosin: oral capsule

 Along with its needed effects, some unwanted effects may be caused by tamsulosin (the active ingredient contained in Flomax).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking tamsulosin:More common

 - Cough or hoarseness